EBHolm/KFT-Neutrinos/README.md

 ## The `kftneutrinos` package

 The Python package `kftneutrinos` gives access to the following functions.
-For more details on each computation method, see the paper `XXXX.XXXX`.
+For more details on each computation method, see the paper `2305.13379`.

 * `py_first_order`: Computes the neutrino clustering factor to first order in kinetic field theory perturbation theory.
 For an example of how to call the function, see `/notebooks/first_order.ipynb`.